richard-porter/frozen-kernel/sherpa-architecture-v01.md

 1. **Directionality** — is this a one-time adaptation or part of a directional sequence?
 (Pattern Registry provides trajectory data)
 1. **HRP Integrity** — are the Honest Response Primitives intact?
 Multiple simultaneous HRP implications raise the threshold toward Zone 3.
 1. **Provenance Transparency** — can the session account for why it made this choice?
+1. **Reversibility** — is the action reversible?
+Irreversible actions warrant a higher threshold approaching Zone 3.
+An action that fails the Reversibility test and whose possibility space contains a categorically unacceptable outcome escalates to Zone 3 regardless of Factors 1–4.

 Any single factor failure escalates to Zone 3 evaluation.
-All four factors passing routes to Zone 2 with provenance logging.
+All five factors passing routes to Zone 2 with provenance logging.

 This resolves Open Question 10.6 (see below).